Young men could be another high-risk group for COVID-19

 According to the researchers, these findings are important because they suggest that younger males may be silent drivers of virulent SARS-CoV-2 infection in older adults.

-Note: Not all attachments are visible to the general public
+Note: Not all attachments are visible to the general public.
+Research URLs will go live after the embargo ends.

-The URL will go live after the embargo ends.
+Research American College of Physicians, Web page The URL will go live after the embargo ends.

-Media contact details for this story are only visible to registered journalists.
+Contact details are only visible to registered journalists.